 If you are in unnecessary pain or suffering as a result of your laser treatment then you may be eligible to make a claim for compensation.
 You can also claim for any financial losses that you have incurred as a result of your pain and suffering.

-Spencers Solicitors specialise in the compensation claims of laser treatment injuries.
-We have a team of leading specialist lawyers offering a range of services in compensation claims.
-Due to the personal nature of some of the treatments we have male and female lawyers that can visit you in your home if necessary.
+Spencers Solicitors specialise in laser treatment injury compensation claims.
+We have a team of leading specialist personal injury lawyers who have carried out many successful laser injury compensation claims on behalf of clients who have been subjected to negligent laser surgery.
+Due to the personal nature of some of the treatments we have both male and female lawyers that can visit you in your home if necessary.

 Call us on 08000 93 00 94 or complete an Online Claim Enquiry and we'll call you back.
 Cases are normally dealt with under a no win no fee arrangement, so if your laser treatment case doesn't succeed you won't pay for our work.